sambuccid/hulipaa/stories/2_result_one_word_one_file/show_results[done].md

 Given I am on the search page
 When I enter and run the search for the hardcoded word I want to see the results for that word
-- also should be possible to style the sws_searchbar element to decide how much space the searchbar is going to fill
+- also should be possible to style the hulipaa_searchbar element to decide how much space the searchbar is going to fill

 ### AC2 [done]
 Given I searched for the hardcoded word